-Practice and Service Distinctions: Numerous Department attorneys are listed in the most recent editions of Best Lawyers®, Super Lawyers, and Super Lawyers Rising Stars for New Jersey, New York, and Pennsylvania, as well as the Chambers USA Guide to America’s Leading Lawyers for Business, which also ranked the Department as a whole.
-New Jersey Super Lawyers has also included the Department’s chair in its rankings of the Top 100 Lawyers and Top 50 Female Lawyers in the state.
-These client- and colleague-driven rankings acknowledge the Department’s experience, proficiency, insight, and commitment, which are also evident through the firm’s Gibbons Law Alert blog, a wide-ranging online platform for analysis and practical perspectives on developing legal and business news covering the employment and labor law and human resources landscapes.
+Practice and Service Distinctions: Numerous Group attorneys are listed in the most recent editions of Best Lawyers®, Super Lawyers, and Super Lawyers Rising Stars for New Jersey, New York, and Pennsylvania, as well as the Chambers USA Guide to America’s Leading Lawyers for Business, which also ranked the Group as a whole.
+New Jersey Super Lawyers has also included the Group’s chair in its rankings of the Top 100 Lawyers and Top 50 Female Lawyers in the state.
+These client- and colleague-driven rankings acknowledge the Group’s experience, proficiency, insight, and commitment, which are also evident through the firm’s Gibbons Law Alert blog, a wide-ranging online platform for analysis and practical perspectives on developing legal and business news covering the employment and labor law and human resources landscapes.

 Areas of Focus

 Gibbons represents employers with respect to the various federal antidiscrimination laws, including the Age Discrimination in Employment Act, Americans with Disabilities Act, Family and Medical Leave Act, and Title VII of the Civil Rights Act of 1964, as well as similar state and local laws.
 The Group has extensive experience in federal and state court litigation and administrative proceedings involving claims of discrimination, harassment, and retaliation, ranging from defense of individual claims of discrimination to matters involving multiple plaintiffs and classes, including one of the largest collective actions filed under the Age Discrimination in Employment Act.
 We also regularly defend whistle-blower claims.